SchmidtDSE/processing-geopoint/README.md

 Purpose
 -------------------------------------------------------------------------------
 Need to convert longitude / latitude to x / y coordinates in your Processing sketches?
 Not inteded to be a full library, this captures and formalizes some web mercator code for Processing / Java commonly used internally during prototyping within our data visualization studio.
 It allows for the construction of points that can be projected between "geo-space" (latitude / longitude coordinates on the Earth) and "pixel-space" (x / y coordinates on the screen).
 It also offers shortcuts for transformations like panning and zooming as well as drawing polygons using points defined in geo-space but rendered in pixel space.
+This can be used to render geojson polygons with the addition of a little Python script.

 <br>